Careers, Strategies, Colleges: The Ultimate Guide to Getting a Foreign Language Degree

 Aside from the tons of benefits to being bilingual, knowing a second language can actually help you land a job after you graduate.

-And whether you’re attending one of the best American universities to learn a foreign language or learning online in your PJs, there are plenty of options out there to earn a degree in a foreign language.
+And whether you’re attending one of the best American universities to learn a foreign language or learning online in your PJs, there are plenty of options out there to earn a foreign language degree.

 So if you’re thinking of studying a foreign language in college, here’s what you need to know.